 These subsidies are largely due to structural imbalances between revenues - which in the case of assessments are fixed - and increased costs due to aging infrastructure and deferred maintenance.
-As discussed on page 16, continued subsidies to these five funds are projected over the next five years.
+In the case of the Library Fund, significant General Fund/Measure X support was envisioned for this new service.